ON THIS PAGE

 What happens next (after implantation of the permanent system)?

 You should be ready for discharge from hospital 1-2 days after the second stage of your operation.
 Your GP should check your wounds 4 days after discharge.
-We will advise you when to have your stitches removed at your GP's surgery or by the Precision Neurosurgery Practice Nurse.
+We will advise you when to have your stitches removed at your GP’s surgery or by the Precision Brain Spine and Pain Centre Nurse.

 You will need to take it easy for 6 weeks after your surgery.
 You should do an hour of gentle exercise, such as walking, every day.
 You should not sign or witness any legal documents until you have been seen by your GP.

-You will be reviewed after 6-8 weeks by your neurosurgeon.
+You will be reviewed after 6-8 weeks by your pain specialist or neurosurgeon.
 You can drive a motor vehicle after a few weeks if you do not have too much discomfort.

 You will also be given some detailed information about things you must avoid, such as metal detectors at airports.
 It is critical that you read such information thoroughly.
 There may be some other restrictions on what you can and cannot do, and these will be discussed with you before discharge from hospital.